Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

 \subsection{Helios}

 The authors consider only syndrome validation as this is the only stage that is nontrivial to implement locally.
-Their implementation uses the local architecture just described i.e. there is a processor for each node in $G$ and a communication link for each edge.
+Their implementation uses the local architecture just described i.e.\ there is a processor for each node in $G$ and a communication link for each edge.
 For the rest of this section we refer to processors as nodes and communication links as edges.

 Clusters are identified by a unique integer stored by all its nodes.
 When two clusters merge the higher-integer cluster becomes part of the other one.
-This happens via a flooding algorithm: each node looks at its neighbours along fully grown edges; if it sees a lower integer than its own, it stores that lower integer instead.
+This occurs via a flooding algorithm: each node looks at its neighbours along fully grown edges; if it sees a lower integer than its own, it stores that lower integer instead.
 This results in a wave of change propagating across the higher-integer cluster, starting from where the two clusters touched.
 After the flood, all the nodes of the higher-integer cluster will store the lower integer.
 Generalising to three or more clusters merging at once is simple: a flood propagates from each touching point but eventually only the lowest-integer cluster will remain.

 As well as merging, the other task in syndrome validation is determining the activity of each cluster.
 The authors devised the following messaging system to tackle this.
 Each cluster always has a well-defined root node.
 Whenever a defect changes its stored integer, it sends a message to the root of the cluster it has just joined.
 Every root stores a bit and flips it whenever it receives a message.
-Once all flooding has finished and all messages have reached their destination, the bit of each root will equal the parity of the number of defects in its cluster.
+Once all flooding has finished and all messages have reached their destination, the bit of each root will equal its cluster's defect count parity.
 This, by \cref{lem:cluster_activity}, determines the activity of clusters which do not touch a boundary.
-The authors do not mention treatment of clusters which touch a boundary but we do so in \cref{sec:our_version}.

-These messages are sent via a network of communication links comprising the edges of $G$ and additional edges between non-neighbouring nodes \cite[Figure~3]{Liyanage2023} but our modification removes the need for them.
+The authors do not mention treatment of clusters which touch a boundary but we do so in \cref{sec:syndrome_validation}.
+These messages are sent via a network comprising the edges of $G$ and additional edges between non-neighbouring nodes but our modification removes the need for them.